ycpcs/cs497-spring2019/resources/index.md

 - [Wireshark](https://www.wireshark.org/#download) is the world’s foremost and widely-used network protocol analyzer.

+- [Kismet](https://www.kismetwireless.net/) is a wireless network and device detector, sniffer, wardriving tool, and WIDS (wireless intrusion detection) framework.

+- [Fiddler](https://www.telerik.com/fiddler) is free web debugging proxy for any browser, system or platform.

 - [Ettercap](http://www.ettercap-project.org/ettercap/) is a comprehensive suite for man in the middle attacks.

 - [MD5 Hash Generator](https://www.md5hashgenerator.com/)